SqrtMinusOne/sqrtminusone.github.io/content/posts/2021-05-01-org-python.md

 #+LATEX_CLASS_OPTIONS: [a4paper, 14pt]
 ```

-14pt size is required by certain state standards here for some reason.
+14pt size is required by certain state standards of ours for some reason.

 After which you can put whatever you want in the preamble with `LATEX_HEADER`.
 My workflow with LaTeX is to write a bunch of `.sty` files beforehand and import the necessary ones in the preamble.
 [Here](https://github.com/SqrtMinusOne/LaTeX%5Ftemplates) is the repo with these files, although quite predictably, it's a mess.
 At any rate, I have to write something like the following in the target Org file: